Andrew Leigh: Albanese government ministry

 After the 2022 federal election, Leigh was appointed the Assistant Minister for Competition, Charities and Treasury.
 In this role, he has criticised the lack of dynamism in the Australian economy, and the decline in social capital in the Australian community.
 In May 2023, Leigh was appointed Assistant Minister for Employment.
 Following the re-election of the Albanese government in the 2025 federal election, Leigh was appointed Assistant Minister for Productivity, Competition, Charities and Treasury to the second Albanese ministry.

-In July 2025, Leigh approved Deductible Gift Recipient (DGR) status for Equality Australia after prior rejections by the Australian Charities and Not-for-profits Commission (ACNC), the Administrative Appeals Tribunal, and the Federal Court.
-The approvals were granted under ministerial discretion following public lobbying, including a written request by Equality Australia's CEO, Anna Brown.
-At the time of the decision, Equality Australia was collecting tax-deductible donations via the HIV/AIDS charity Thorne Harbour Health, a practice that drew formal complaints to the ACNC and the Australian Taxation Office.
-Equality Australia defended the partnership as a lawful auspice arrangement.
+In 2026, the Australian parliament approved Deductible Gift Recipient (DGR) status for Equality Australia, specifically listing the charity in the Income Tax Assessment Act 1997.
+Around 230 charities (out of 29,000) are specifically listed in this way.
+Specific listing is only open to charities that are not eligible for endorsement by the ATO under a DGR category, as was the case with Equality Australia.
+The decision on ineligibility was made by the Australian Charities and Not-for-profits Commission, and was unsuccessfully appealed by Equality Australia to the Federal Court.
+Specific listing was announced in the 2025 budget, and implemented by parliament through the Treasury Laws Amendment (Supporting Choice in Superannuation and Other Measures) Bill 2025, which became law on 26 March 2026.